-In this post, we’ll take a closer look at the most interesting ones: integrations and TestRail support.
+In this post, we’ll take a closer look at the most interesting features: integrations and TestRail support.

 Integrations for Allure TestOps

-- Self-explanatory process.
+Self-explanatory process.
 We’ve updated the UI to add an integration.
-Now, it has the instructions on how to add the credentials for a specific integration point.
+Now, it has instructions on how to add credentials for a specific integration point.

-Apart from the ease of installation, the new interface makes integrations management and configuration easier too.
-Since the integration is added on the instance level, it takes just several clicks to setup a connection with a new system.
+Apart from ease of installation, the new interface makes integration management and configuration easier too.
+Since an integration is added on the instance level, it takes just several clicks to set up a connection with a new system.

 There are 20 tools of all kinds - CI/CDs, TMSs, or issue trackers - that have native integrations.
 Our docs provide the full list of supported tools and integration functionality.

 Allure TestOps -> TestRail native integration

 Another long-awaited feature is a powerful integration with TestRail.
 It brings several key features that allow using TestRail for automated testing management:

 Synchronizing and updating TestRail test cases from Allure TestOps.
 Forget about the necessity to manually update automated test cases!
 With the Live Documentation feature, test cases will be automatically updated with each successful Launch execution.

 Exporting launch results.
 Though Allure TestOps has a flexible and powerful analytics engine, some may prefer keeping track of test execution results in TestRail.
 Well, sometimes we tend to stick with familiar tools!
 Allure TestOps is capable of exporting Launches right into TestRail.